 - Participate in the SEPTEMBER COR211 New Perspectives in Global Understanding 2 (0-credit) Lab fees apply.
 Register through the GEO.

-Program costs (see webpage on credits and costs) cover tuition and program costs following:
+Program costs (see Salzburg Institute Credits and Costs information) cover tuition and program costs following:

 - Tuition for up to 8 credits